nodejs/node/README.md

 You can download pre-built binaries for various operating systems from [http://nodejs.org/download/](http://nodejs.org/download/).
-The Windows and OS X installers will prompt you for the location to install to.
+The Windows and OS X installers will prompt you for the location in which to install.
 The tarballs are self-contained; you can extract them to a local directory
 with: